 Step 4: Strategize

-Instead, plan ahead before your jump back in.
+Instead, plan ahead before your jump back into an overwhelming task.

 1. Back up and start a scene from a different time and/or place